diogox/monorepo/README.md

 ## Setup

-This repo leverages Nix to install all dependencies automatically.
+This repo leverages *Nix* to install all dependencies automatically.

-Then only dependencies we need to manually install are:
+The only dependencies we need to manually install are:
 * [nix](https://github.com/NixOS/nix)
 * [direnv](https://github.com/direnv/direnv)